 Impact Versus Matrices: Time and resource management align with goal completion is paramount in product management.
 By making an impact vs effort matrix and an impact vs resources matrix for each of the proposed solutions, product managers can streamline their decision-making process and focus on the solutions that represent more value with less required efforts and resources.

 Weighting: Weighting might be a time-consuming process but this is the most effective way to deal with tradeoffs.
 Start with defining your goals and scoring each idea on the basis of fulfillment of those goals.
 Use weighting to score each approach across different goals and choose the approach with the maximum sum of points.
+A good example of this can be the trade-offs involved in creating on-deman platforms.
+For a lot of stakeholders, the look and feel involved in tracking of orders might be the real issue.
+A lot of other stakeholders, mostly the TPMs, would focus on things like accurate estimation of ETAs and accessibility issues.

 To sum up, problem-solving and strategic thinking is one of the core responsibilities of a product manager.
 But the tradeoffs or opportunity costs involved can make it hard to find the right solutions for a problem.
 By eliminating any perfectionism and confirmation bias from the process, product managers can make the decision-making process rapid, streamlined, and fact-driven.